-According to the U.S. Bureau of Labor and Statistics (BLS), registered nurses’ 2019 average annual pay was $77,460 a year (and average earnings could be as much as $79,460 if they specifically work in a hospital).
+According to the U.S. Bureau of Labor and Statistics (BLS), registered nurses’ 2021 median annual pay was $81,220 a year (and average earnings could be as much as $85,020 if they specifically work in a hospital).
 Nurses with educations beyond their bachelor’s degree can earn more.
 And, according to nursing faculty and employers, labor and delivery nurses can also earn more when they become instructors in related fields, such as lactation consulting, prenatal care and home care support.
 Take a look at median annual RN salaries by state:

 In nursing, as in education and similar fields, your pay is often directly impacted by your level of schooling, according to the BLS.
 In addition, medical research is always revealing new standards of medical care, so, for some, continuing their education can become a passion.